ethicalhackingplayground/erebus/README.md

 ### Intercept and Crawl on HTTP

-Scanning for XSS vulnerabilities using the intercepting proxy while crawling on HTTP domains.
+Scanning for XSS vulnerabilities using the intercepting proxy with all of paypal inscope while crawling on HTTP domains.

 ```sh
 ▶ erebus -t erebus-templates/xss-reflected.yaml -interceptor -crawl